 That being said, you’re probably now wondering where to post jobs to get the most qualified eyes on your vacant positions.
-Here are a few of the best places to post jobs for increased visibility!
+Here are a few of the best places to post jobs for increased visibility.

-1. Your Website
+1. Your website

-For example, suppose an individual is currently working at a marketing agency and looking to make a career move, they are likely already familiar with other nearby marketing agencies they could apply to.
-In these cases, candidates will frequently begin their job search by visiting the websites of those companies directly, to check if they have any open positions.
+For example, suppose an individual is currently working at a marketing agency and looking to make a career move.
+In that case, they are likely already familiar with other nearby marketing agencies they could apply to.
+In these cases, candidates will frequently begin their job search by visiting those companies’ websites directly to check if they have any open positions.
 Therefore, it is important that your website has a clear “careers” page or section to list any job openings and further contact information.

-2. Social Media
+2. Social media

 Wondering how to attract job applicants from younger, tech-savvy generations (like Millennials, who now make up the largest segment of the workforce)?
 Reach them where they already are: social media.
 Your social media pages can be a powerful tool to reach consumers and job seekers.

 Paid job postings leverage “smart targeting” to get your ad in front of the right candidates, even if they’re not actively seeking a new position.
 The cost of this will vary based on your geographic location, so it may be a valuable option depending on your budget and the level of competition for talent in your location.

-4. Online Job Boards
+4. Online job boards

-6. Professional Organizations & Associations
+6. Professional organizations & associations

 If your organization is involved or affiliated with a professional organization or association, that can be a great place to network with professionals in your area and industry.
 You may want to reach out about your job listings, as they may post them on their website or in their newsletters or emails.

 Also, remember that simply being active in professional organizations and representing your company at local networking events can be an incredibly effective recruitment tool.
-This way, you’re not only getting the word about your open positions out to other professionals in your industry, but are actually able to form personal connections that may lead to a filled job position later!
+This way, you’re not only getting the word about your open positions out to other professionals in your industry but are actually able to form personal connections that may lead to a filled job position later!

 Still Unable to Find the Right Candidate?
 Turn to a Professional Staffing Agency

 These tips represent a starting point — but are you still having difficulties sourcing candidates for your open position?
 Are the applications rolling in, but you feel overwhelmed screening resumes and selecting the right candidates to bring in for further interviews?
-If so, it is probably the right time to turn to the professionals.
+If so, it is probably the right time to turn to professionals.